nairraf/X4FoundationsSaveManager/README.md

 * each backup has the following naming convention:
   * `<tag>`-YYYY.MM.DD-HH.MM.SS-`<savetype>_<Index##>`.xml.gz
   * Example: FRF Payback-2020.05.05-03.45.30-save_001.xml.gz
     * 'FRF Payback' is a user defined tag specified at runtime.
+* Remembers the last 10 Backup Set Names, so choosing repeating backup set names can be as simple as entering the corresponding number when prompted
+  * more or less Backup Set Names can be remember by adjusting the `$backupSetNameHistory` variable.
 * easy installation, just copy to any directory on your system, and as long as your save files are in the default location (My Documents\EgoSoft\X4\######\save), then the script should be able to auto-locate the save files, and auto-detect the current directory.
 Backups will be placed in a subfolder of whatever dierctory you placed the script in.
 It does not need to reside in the X4 "save" folder, in fact it is recommended that you don't do this, but you can if you want.
 * All times are tracked in UTC, and nothing should be locale dependant, so should work on any windows 10 installation
   * Locals Tested so far: